j-torrez/Microservice-Deployment-with-Minikube/README.md

 ```bash
 ./build_and_deploy.sh
 ```

+The script ensures the following:
+- Minikube is running.
+- Docker builds the microservice image.
+- Kubernetes deployment and service are applied.
+- The service URL is retrieved dynamically.

 ### 4. Test the `/student` Endpoint
 The script will output the service URL (e.g., `http://127.0.0.1:12345`).
 To access the `/student` endpoint, you will need to append `/student` manually to the URL.
 After appending `/student` to the service URL, open it in your browser or test it with `curl`: